ErdeszGyorgy/LAMP-on-Raspberry-Pi-Bookworm-with-PHP-7.4/phpMyAdmin.md

 `sudo mysql -uroot -p`

-## Put these lines one after the other whith Enters:
+## Put these lines one after the other whith Enters, with pi or your user and your password for your_password:

 `GRANT SELECT, INSERT, UPDATE, DELETE ON *.* TO 'pi'@'localhost' IDENTIFIED BY 'your_password';`